By David Nge | Last Updated: March 10, 2026

 and more...

-That's not all.
-When you sign up for Kit on their free plan, you also get to:
+When you sign up for Kit on their free Newsletter plan, you also get to:

 GetResponse was one of the pioneers in email marketing for small businesses back in the early 2000s, but they've had multiple rebrands and expansions ever since.

-In my opinion, GetResponse is great for small businesses that just need a simple branded website or landing page that collect leads.
+GetResponse is good for small businesses that just need a simple branded website or landing page that collect leads.

 The website builder is simple enough for beginners to set up, and you get to set up an email list leveraging GetResponse's existing email marketing tools.